turjakundu/turjakundu.github.io/pages/about.md

 I would like to introduce myself as a highly motivated & dedicated professional with 8 years of progressive experience within Software Industry.
-During the tenure of my career I’ve worked in various platforms including enterprise level software development, mobile application development, database management, , and as well as web application development.
+During the tenure of my career I’ve worked in various platforms including enterprise level software development, mobile application development, database management, and as well as web application development.

-I always make sure that both the company’s and the client’s interests have been achieved while delivering software.

-My career dream is a challenging position in a valued place where motivations are driven by technological challenges that are addressed with innovative and state-of-the-art solutions.
-I am a young, energetic professional having positive attitude and always keen to learn new tools and technology.